-Tepe Sialk (Starting at 6000 BC) the site of the oldest Ziggurat and the oldest major pyramid structure in the world, has established archaeological links to the Sumerian city of Uruk.
+Tepe Sialk (Starting at 6000 BC) is the site of the oldest Ziggurat and the oldest major pyramid structure in the world (3000BC).
+It has archaeological links to the Sumerian city of Uruk.

-Tepe Hissar in north-eastern Iran (5th- 2nd millennium BC), acted as a bridge between Mesopotamia and Central Asia and was connected to Tepe Sialk as observed in pottery styles .
+Tepe Hissar in north-eastern Iran (5th- 2nd millennium BC), acted as a bridge between Mesopotamia and Central Asia.
+It was also connected to Tepe Sialk as observed in pottery styles .
 Moreover, Tepe Hissar has genetic ties to Siberia.

 Sarazm, Tajikistan, Initial Center of the Sumerian Civilization